PTVyas/MacOSDemoApp/README.md

 # MacOSDemoApp

-MacOS Demo App into custome cell tableview and Called web service using Alamofire and SwiftyJSON
+MacOSDemoApp into implement the custom cell table view and Called web service using Alamofire and SwiftyJSON.